 - Helmets Are Hardly Heroic: Always shown armored, but never wears either a helmet or a crown.

-- Heroic Sacrifice: At the Broken Isles, after the Alliance is forced to retreat, an enormous fel reaver is summoned and holds on to the gunship they are trying to escape on.
+- Heroic Sacrifice: At the Broken Shore, after the Alliance is forced to retreat, an enormous fel reaver is summoned and holds on to the gunship they are trying to escape on.
 Varian jumps off the gunship to destroy the fel reaver and allow the gunship to escape.
 While he survives killing the fel reaver, he is killed shortly after by Gul'dan.

 - The High King: